Can I file my small claims case in Kaufman County?

 Small claims court trials are very informal compared to a regular civil trial.
 In fact, the judge in small claims court is charged with developing facts of the case and may question or summon witnesses.
 Additionally, the judge is allowed to ask questions of the parties and witnesses, and generally takes a more proactive role in determining the facts of a case.
 It will likely be pretty quick.
 A jury trial will likely last longer, probably a few hours.

 Can I hire an attorney?

-In Texas, small claims parties generally represent themselves without an attorney.
+Small claims court litigants in Texas normally represent themselves without an attorney.
 This is because cases involving $10,000 or less usually do not justify the cost of an attorney.
-Nevertheless, you are allowed to retain one if you desire.
-(Texas Government Code Section 28.003).
+However, you are allowed to retain one if you choose.
 Kaufman County Small Claims Court cases are heard in 4 courthouses in Kaufman County.

 We recommend contacting the Kaufman County court clerk before proceeding down to the courthouse to file your action.
-This will ensure the courthouse is open and someone is available to assist with the filing of your claim.
+The clerk is an excellent resource for the procedure for small claims court cases in Texas but also any procedures specific to that County or courthouse.
+It is recommended that you contact the clerk’s office to ensure the courthouse is open during the hours you want to visit.
 While the clerk can help you with procedural issues, the clerk is not able to give legal advice.
 They will direct you to an attorney if answering your question would require that.

 Kaufman County Court Locations

 Precinct 1 Courthouse in the City of Kaufman